Table of Contents

 We guess you have already checked the company’s Glassdoor and Indeed ratings and reviews.
 So why do it again?
 The reason is that these sites provide valuable information which you need to prepare your answers.
 To be more specific, you will most likely discover:

-- Employee reviews, which can lead to questions, such as “What are you doing to organize better your sales department?”.
+- Employee reviews, can lead to questions, such as “What are you doing to organize better your sales department?”.

 - A Q&A section, where you can ask something anonymously and get answers directly from the company, or its current and former employees.